Creating a wire

 When a number of design element blocks have been wired to a single output node of one block, all of the nodes can be labelled in one stop.

+Click and drag a selection box around the wires.
+In the Object Property menu, rename the nodes.
 The input and output nodes will be renamed with the propagate label.

 Creating multiple processing chains